 - For best texture, make sure the butter is truly soft but not melted, it should yield gently when pressed.

-- Whip thoroughly: Beat the butter and sugar until pale and fluffy—this step creates the airy texture
+- Whip thoroughly, beat the butter and sugar until pale and fluffy, this step creates the airy texture that makes these cookies melt-in-your mother.

 - Don’t overmix the flour: Once you add the dry ingredients, mix just until combined